jolim/resource_concern/README.md

 ```

 # ownable_concern
-This requires the use of the devise gem
+This requires the use of the devise gem and ResourceConcern must be included directly above

 ownable_concern forces the current_user to be the owner of an object for [:edit, :destroy, :update].
 If you want it to apply to another method, invoke current_user_must_be_creator in that method.